 Each stage is unique in its design and offers a different challenge to the shooter.
 All courses of fire are shot from a single shooting box.
 We will have 4 to 6 different stages set up for this match depending on how many volunteers come out to help set-up and tear down.

 There is no need for specialized equipment; shoot whatever you have.
 If shooting a center fire pistol or revolver, the start position is gun holstered, so you’ll need a holster that allows a safe draw.
 Rimfire shooters start from a low-ready position, so no holster is needed.
 It’s helpful to have enough magazines to reduce reloading time between strings and keep the match moving along.
 And, of course, appropriate eye and ear protection is always required while on the range.

 Rimfire firearms (rifles and pistols) are to be chambered in .22 caliber only, while centerfire handguns must be chambered in the minimum caliber of .38 Special (9mm).
 All rounds must travel at a minimum of 750fps.
 Multiple-projectile and Magnum loads are not permitted.

 Steel shooting offers a port of entry to the pistol shooting sports and is an excellent starting place for young or beginner shooters.
-Regardless of your shooting background or skill level, all shooters walk away smiling after shooting Steel Challenge-type matches.
+Regardless of your shooting background or skill level, all shooters walk away smiling after shooting Outlaw Steel matches.
 This competition provides a level playing field for shooters of all backgrounds.